Fujifilm X-A5 vs Olympus E-M10 III

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-A5 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Both the X-A5 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The E-M10 III was replaced by the Olympus E-M10 IV, while the X-A5 does not have a direct successor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-A5 and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.